 The bike was raced by Rod Spry in 2012 and featured in Classic Dirt Bike http://www.classicdirtbike.co.uk/news/the-black-widow.
 The bike has now been sold and is currently being raced in Italy.

 Rod Spry aboard the Black Widow at the Nostalgia Scramble.

 One of only 5 Fluff Brown Can-Am’s made, the bike was purchased about a year ago.
 But looks are deceptive.
 After purchase I discovered a number of very odd ideas about how a bike should be bolted together, including a motly collection of imperial and metric bolts!
 The previous rebuilder seemed to follow the adage of don’t repair, just spray some paint over it!
 Currently being rebuilt and will be ready this spring.

 An original Qualifier 250 with matching enduro build engine.
 A poorly described bike on EBay turned out to be a 1976 Qualifier with matching correct enduro build motor.
 The bike has been rebuilt over the past year and will be raced in a couple of Vinduro events this summer, including the Auroux in France.

 1980 250cc Military

 1980 Military now sporting Qualifier plastics and more colourful paint, making it a “wanna-be”.
 I had looked for a long time for an original Qualifer, before I found one, so in the meantime I converted a military bike.
 The bike is now back in the haystore as I plan on converting into another special.
-I just happen to have a spare 283cc trial motor converted for sprinting, 18″ chrome front and rear wheels……….
+I just happen to have a cunning plan for a side draft 125 motor I have…………….

 1984 240cc Trials